These are some of the most frequently asked questions about massage therapy. Please feel free to contact me if you have further questions.

 Do I have to undress for my massage?

 You are invited to undress only to your level of comfort for your massage.
-Certain techniques, such as Swedish massage and myofascial release, need to be performed directly on the skin and might require the use of massage oil while others, like stretching, may be more comfortably performed with exercise clothing on.
+Myofascial release needs to be performed with the therapist's hands placed directly on the skin but no lotion is used so undergarments or exercise shorts and a tank top may be worn during treatment.
 Specific techniques to be used will be discussed during your intake.
-When undressing, some people choose to remove all of their clothing, and some people leave undergarments on.
-You will be left alone in your private room to dress and undress and will always be discreetly draped with a sheet, with only the area being massaged uncovered at any given time.
+You will be left alone in your private room to dress and undress and will always be discreetly draped with a sheet.
 All NYS guidelines for draping are strictly followed.
 It is best to remove all jewelry possible.

 What if I am not comfortable with my body?

 As a professional massage therapist I believe that health and beauty exists in everybody that I work with.
 My goal is to create a safe and comfortable space where you can come to share these beliefs too.
 I do not feel any judgment toward the wide variety of body types that I work with and I hope to instill that attitude in my clients as well.
 Experiencing the "good feelings" that come from receiving massage can gently reconnect your mind and body and result in an improved self-image.
 Of course, if there are any areas that you are not comfortable having addressed during the massage, please feel free to let me know before we begin.

 Your private massage room has a cushioned, heated massage table with fresh linens just for you.
 Soft lighting and music will also enhance your relaxation.
 There is space for your clothing and belongs as well.

 Do I have to talk during my massage?